 Fee structure

-TenantCloud offers 3 different pricing plans that currently range from free to $50 a month, plus a custom pricing plan designed for investors and property managers with large-sized portfolios.
+TenantCloud offers 3 different pricing plans that currently range from $17 to $55 a month, plus a custom pricing plan designed for investors and property managers with large-sized portfolios.
 All plans include an unlimited number of properties and units and an unlimited number of online rental listings.

-The company also offers a 20% discount for customers who pay annually and a free trial.
+The company also offers one month free for customers who pay annually and a free trial (as of February 2024).

 Starter